MICA-MNI/LAMAReg/README.md

 ## Argument Parsing Logic

-LaMAR uses a subcommand-based CLI structure using the Python `argparse` library.
+LAMAR uses a subcommand-based CLI structure using the Python `argparse` library.
 Here's how it works:

 1. **Main Parser**: Defines the global command structure with subparsers for each workflow.
 2. **Subparsers**: Each workflow (`register`, `generate-warpfield`, etc.) has its own subparser with specific arguments.